+Find out how to win a carry-on bag by sustainability leaders Patagonia by making a pledge to reduce, reuse and recycle on your next holiday here: http://bit.ly/2YEpeqY.
 This blog is written for Make Holiday Greener, ABTA’s campaign in partnership with Travelife.
-Find out how to win a carry-on bag by sustainability leaders Patagonia by making a pledge to reduce, reuse and recycle on your next holiday here: http://bit.ly/2YEpeqY

-Many of us now reduce, reuse and recycle as part of our everyday lives, whether that’s using reusable bags on our weekly shop or composting leftover food waste.
-While we do our bit at home, we also need to help to reduce our waste when on holiday.
+One area that many of us are now looking at in our everyday lives is reduce, reuse and recycle, whether that’s using reusable bags on our weekly shop or composting leftover food waste.
+In addition to doing our bit at home, we can also help to reduce our waste when on holiday.
 This blog will offer some tips and hints on how to lower your impact during your next holiday, and what to look out for in your hotel or accommodation provider.

 Look for the Travelife logo